Health & Wellness

 Frequently Asked Questions

 Please allow a full 30 days for all claims to process before inquiring about a bill.
+Regardless of whether you have the student insurance plan with United Healthcare Student Resources or your own private insurance.
 If you have received a bill or an Explanation of Benefits and have questions regarding your out of pocket costs, please email us at studenthealthinsuranceplan@brown.edu.
 Please include a copy of your billing statement, summary of benefits and any relevant details.

 An Explanation of Benefits (EOB) is a statement that comes from your health insurance provider that describes the costs your plan will cover for medical care or products.
 It is generated when your provider submits a claim for services.

-To request a new insurance card please log in to your account at www.gallagherstudent.com/brown and follow the 'Get an ID Card' link.
+To request a new insurance card for the 22-23 policy year, please log in to your account at www.gallagherstudent.com/brown and follow the 'Get an ID Card' link.

 As part of the health insurance policy offered through Brown, students who wish to waive enrollment in our Student Health Insurance Plan must show proof that they are actively enrolled in a health insurance plan that provides comprehensive “comparable” coverage while they’re at school.